R3-Archive/cordapp-example/README.md

 NodeA can generate IOUs.
-The flows used to facilitate the agreement process always result in an agreement with the seller as long as the IOU meets the contract constraints which are defined in `IOUContract.kt`.
+The flows used to facilitate the agreement process always result in an agreement with the seller as long as the IOU meets the contract constraints which are defined in `IOUContract`.

 All agreed IOUs between NodeA and NodeB become "shared facts" between NodeA and NodeB.
 However, NodeC won't see any of these